MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/resolving-dependency-conflicts.md

 }
 ```

-Second is the part that PowerShell loads directly, `LoadFileModule.Cmdlets`.
+The second part is what PowerShell loads directly, `LoadFileModule.Cmdlets`.
 We use a strategy
 similar to the ALC module, where we isolate dependencies in a separate directory.
-But this time we
+But this time, we
-must load all assemblies in with a resolve event rather than just `LoadFileModule.Engine.dll`.
+load all assemblies in with a resolve event rather than just `LoadFileModule.Engine.dll`.

 ```csharp
 using LoadFileModule.Engine;